📊 ACRE Key Takeaways

 Key Metrics to Watch

-- Path to operating profitability - monitor if revenue growth translates to positive operating margins
+- Timeline to operating profitability - revenue growth is hollow without margin improvement

 - Net interest income and net income trend to confirm whether revenue growth is translating into durable profitability